Selby Gardens facing $1.2M tax bill

 A news release about Selby paying off its long-term debt through increased attendance, new members and an increase in rentals for special events, may have been the trigger for the country appraiser to challenge Selby’s tax-exempt status.

-Selby has had a difficult time in gaining approval from Sarasota for its master plan to enhance the gardens.
+Selby has had a difficult time in gaining approval from the city of Sarasota for its master plan to enhance the gardens.
 Several neighbors oppose the plan.

-“We need the community to support our sustainability and part of that is compromising the master plan and retaining our tax exempt-status,” Rominiecki said.
+“We need the community to support our sustainability and part of that is compromising (on the) master plan and retaining our tax exempt-status,” Rominiecki said.

 Post a comment as